expressive-code/expressive-code/internal/test-utils/content/annotation-comments.md

 # Annotation comments

 Annotation comments are the recommended way to annotate parts of your code.
 You can use them to mark important lines, highlight changes, add notes, and more.
-You can extend this functionality through plugins that provide new annotation tags, styles and custom rendering.
+You can extend this functionality through plugins that provide new annotation names, styles and custom rendering.

 Instead of having to count line numbers, inserting them into a long line after the opening code fence, and updating them each time your code changes, annotation comments are designed to be placed right next to the relevant parts of your code while keeping it readable and functional: